1012537710/MF-ID/README.md

-<font face="黑体" color=green size=5>MF-ID: A Benchmark and Approach for Multi-category Finegrained Intrusion Detection</font>
+*MF-ID: A Benchmark and Approach for Multi-category Finegrained Intrusion Detection*

 ## Train custom data